Twitter notches first US$1 billion quarterly revenue, beating estimates; shares jump

 The company has continued efforts to boost sign-ups through measures such as allowing people to follow topics, and by trying to clean up abusive content.
 Late last year, it launched a feature for users to hide certain replies on their tweets.

-Twitter has also focused on relevant content and notifications, which has boosted average monetizable daily active users (mDAU), or users who see ads when logged in through twitter.com or Twitter applications.
+Twitter has also focused on relevant content and notifications, which has boosted average monetisable daily active users (mDAU), or users who see ads when logged in through twitter.com or Twitter applications.

 That metric rose to 152 million in the fourth quarter through Dec.
 31 from 126 million a year earlier, beating the average analyst expectation of 147.5 million, according to IBES data from Refinitiv.